twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-14-the-murderers%zh.rst

 Sayadaw met him in Rangoon a month before this talk.
 And Sayadaw was urging him for the practice.
 His reply was he couldn’t die yet.
 When he wanted to come, he couldn’t make it.)

 Contemplation of impermanence is killing the murderers.
 Every time seeing the five khandhas, contemplate as murderers and dukkha sacca.
-In the Rādha Sutta (SN.22.71 Rādhasuttaṃ??), the Buddha asked us to do this even when the killer is holding his knife on our neck.
+In the Rādha Sutta (SN.22.71 Rādhasuttaṃ), the Buddha asked us to do this even when the killer is holding his knife on our neck.

 But if you are still indulging in pleasure with wife, children and wealth, you are really blind and crazy.
 Whatever is arising, contemplate as dukkha sacca.
 The Buddha taught in different ways for contemplation.
 If condense all of them, only dukkha sacca.